scandindian/messenger-app/README.md

 # Messenger App

 This is a simple messenger application built with React, TypeScript, and styled-components.
+Access the app [here](https://my-messenger-app.netlify.app/), deployed with Netlify.

 ### Steps to Setup Locally